-An annual and completion allowance of R40 000 may be claimed by the taxpayer for learnerships NQF qualifications from levels 1 to 6, and R20 000 for learnerships NQF qualifications from levels 7 to 10.
+An annual and completion allowance of R40 000 may be claimed by the taxpayer for learnerships NQF qualifications from levels 1 to 6, and R20 000 for learnerships NQF qualifications from levels 7 to 10, and a completion allowance of R20 000.
 The deduction claimable for disabled learners is R60 000 or R50 000 for both annual and completion allowances.

 Where a learnership is terminated before a period of 12 full months the employer will be entitled to a pro rata portion of the annual allowance, regardless of the reason for the termination of the learnership.
 The completion allowance for a learnership of 24 months or more will be based on the number of consecutive 12 month periods completed × the above annual allowance amount.
+The Learnership Allowance has been extended by two years.
+The extension is effective from 1 April 2022 until 31 March 2024, and this will apply in respect of learnership agreements entered on or after that date.